Fenceit Fencing Logo

 STRUCTURAL FAILURE THAT STARTS BELOW THE SURFACE

 Beyond structural failure, older fences in Tomball contend with subterranean termite activity, which is active throughout Harris County year-round.
 A fence that has not been treated or inspected for several years can carry interior wood damage that is not visible from the yard surface.
-Homeowners near Tomball Parkway and in neighborhoods along Pine Street have encountered fence systems that appeared intact from outside but were hollow through the posts when pulled.
+Even fences that look solid on the outside can be compromised internally.

 Warning Signs Your Tomball Fence Needs Replacement